 Gen Yamamoto ★ 4.8

 Gen Yamamoto in Tokyo's Azabu-Juban is the eight-seat counter run solo by Yamamoto-san.
-Seasonal-fruit tasting cocktails in four or six courses, no menu, no shaker theatrics.
+Seasonal-fruit tasting cocktails in four or six courses, no menu.

 Tip: Reserve the four or six-course tasting in advance; phones discouraged, photos rarely permitted.
 Closed Mondays.